 Founded in 2014, it was created following the merger of the Katholieke Hogeschool Limburg and the Leuven University College.
 As a member of the KU Leuven network, it operates 10 campuses in Diest, Leuven, Hasselt, Genk, and Diepenbeek.

+To date, the UCLL is home to 16,000+ local and foreign students.
 This popularity is attributed to the university’s wide array of English-taught programs, including a Bachelor’s in Management Marketing, International Management, and Design Thinking & Innovation.
 It also offers English-taught post-graduate courses in International Education, Content and Language Learning, and International Cooperation.